 FINRA oversite uses fines and penalties to regulate the security industry

-Regulations can be costly for business and for us as citizens
+Regulations can be costly for business, and we as citizens

 - How would you feel if France suddenly announced they would be monitoring the US Military?

-- How would you feel if your neighbors told you they would be supervising your children?
+- How would you feel if your neighbors told you they would supervise your children?

 - How would you feel if your bank announced it would have to approve your spending?